 - Exclude cover for pre-existing conditions completely.

-- Health insurance plans become more expensive depending on the pre-existing conditions.
+- Health insurance plans become more expensive depending on pre-existing conditions.

 - Health insurance plans become completely unavailable if you have certain pre-existing conditions.